alejandrogarcia-hub/json_flow/README.md

 # JSON Flow

-A streaming JSON parser that handles partial and incomplete JSON data.
+A streaming JSON parser, designed to parse incomplete JSON streams from LLM outputs in real-time, providing access to the current parsed state at any moment.

 ## Features